edabrowska/el_passion_psd/README.md

 why | server-side rendering, prefetching, etc. | use cheap hosting such as AWS S3 how | `$ npm start` and you're done | `$ npm run export` and then serve the contents of `out` directory remarks | nope | you need to declare all exported pages in `exportPathMap` in `next.config.js` file

+## Static export

+When exporting to static files (`$ npm run export`), all files in the `/static` directory will have an asset hash appended to filename.
+To require them properly, use `getStaticFilePath` function, as shown in `components/ImageTag`.

 ## Testing ([jest](https://facebook.github.io/jest/) & [enzyme](http://airbnb.io/enzyme/))